thor-harsh/Docker-Assignment-1/README.md

-# Docker-Assignment-1
+# Project--Docker-1

-**Successfully completed the assignment given by my instructor Max.
-Loved doing it.Thanks again for this assignment.**
+**Successfully completed the project given by my instructor Max.
+Loved doing it.Thank you for this project.For code go through the files.Keep contributing here and any suggestion is open so what are waiting for see you at the pull request section 😂.Thanks Again!**